cedriczeiter/DPHPC-2024-Kaczmarz/README.md

    ```

  9. **Plot the Benchmarking**:
    After a successful build and benchmarking, plot the results of the benchmark.
+You can choose to either plot all tested algorithms, only the dense or only the sparse ones by changing plot.py to plot_dense.py or respectively plot_sparse.py
    ```
    python plot.py
    ```